 Grant global database permissions

-Grants a user permissions on all or multiple user databases.
+Grants a user permissions on all or selected user databases.

 Delete a database

 Deletes a database from an instance.
-When the database is deleted, its associated objects are also removed.
-For High-availability Edition instances, the database image is automatically removed, and connections to the database are terminated.
+All associated objects are removed.
+For High-availability Edition instances, the database image is automatically removed and all connections to the database are terminated.

 USE db